 The influence of foreign species on the determination of 1.0 ng/mL rhodium ion by the proposed method was studied and a relative error of ±5 % in the absorbance was considered tolerable.
 The tolerance limits of various foreign species resulted are shown in Table 2.

+Table 2 – Effect of foreign species on preconcentration/determination of Rh